cambiotraining/hpc-intro/99-exercises.md

 :::exercise

+**Note:** only do this exercise if you are following the materials by yourself as a self-learner.
+For those attending our live workshop we will instead use VS Code throughout the workshop (see next section).

 After registering for a HPC account, you were sent the following information by the computing support:

 > An account has been created for you on our HPC.